 You are here

-Holders are responsible for all aspects of their approval or registration in the Australian marketplace including, where applicable, quality, efficacy, stability and broadly advertised claims.
+Holders are responsible for all aspects of an Australian Pesticides and Veterinary Medicines Authority (APVMA) approval, registration or permit, including quality, efficacy, stability and advertised claims.
+Other aspects involve:

-- being aware of (or having the ability to become aware of) your obligations under agvet legislation that governs manufacture, import and supply of agvet chemicals
+- being aware of their obligations under agvet legislation governing manufacture, import and supply of agvet chemicals

 - complying with the Agvet Code and other relevant Commonwealth, state and territory legislation

-- maintaining accurate records relating to your agvet chemicals
+- maintaining accurate records relating to agvet chemicals

 - maintaining appropriate manufacturing and formulation standards for agvet chemicals